Poudre Learning Center Staff

 Amy Nicholl is the Curriculum Coordinator at the PLC.
 She taught elementary school for 34 years in Windsor and also at the University of Northern Colorado.
-Amy has been involved in the Colorado science community for many years serving on state standards committees, providing workshops for teachers throughout the state, and serving as president and on the board of the Colorado Association of Science Teachers.
-Amy has also served as Conference Chair and Vice President of Colorado Council of the International Reading Association.
+Amy has been involved in the Colorado science community for many years serving on state standards committees, providing workshops for teachers throughout the state, and served as president of CCIRA and the Colorado Association of Science Teachers.

 At the Poudre Learning Center, Amy gets to share her passion for outdoor education, science, and engineering as the InSTEM Curriculum Coordinator working with teachers all over Northern Colorado.
 Helping teachers and students as they visit our special facility is another part of the joy Amy finds working at the PLC.